aiven/debezium-pg-kafka-connect-test/README.md

 ---

-During testing I have noticed that the replication slot can be inactive for 15-20 minutes: this means that the connector isn't capturing any changes.
+During testing we have noticed that the replication slot can be inactive for ~15-20 minutes: this means that the connector isn't capturing any changes.
 What is interesting however is that the connector appears to run fine.
-It only fails at the time when the failover happened, with a failing error message like this:
+It only has failed at the time when the PG database failover happened--with a failing error message like this:

 ```
 ERROR Producer failure